SegevShalev/monday-u-exercises-todo-list/src/ex6/README.md

 ### The requirements:

-- [inProgress] Use redux actions for communicating with the server (fetching items, adding a new item, etc.)
+- [x] Use redux actions for communicating with the server (fetching items, adding a new item, etc.)
 - [x] Move the items from local component's state into the store
-- [inProgress] Handle failure of requests from the server
+- [x] Handle failure of requests from the server
 - [x] Handle loading
 - [ ] Add search
 - [ ] Add the ability to hide items that were marked as done or to show only them